Economic Development Fund

 Funding tiers

-Funding recommendations will be made at the discretion of the committee with final approval subject to a formal resolution made in quorum.
+This fund was delivered through a single, open grant round.
+Funding recommendations were made at the discretion of the committee with final approval subject to a formal resolution made in quorum.

 Funding tierAmountSuitability